openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/GPU_Kernel.md

 ## Example Configuration File

-The following code sample provides an example configuration file in the `.xml` format.
+The following code sample provides an example configuration file in XML format.
 For information on the configuration file structure, see [Configuration File Format](#config-file-format).
 ```xml
 <CustomLayer name="ReLU" type="SimpleGPU" version="1">